vuicoin-project/vuicash-bitcore/README.md

   * https://github.com/yody-project/insight-api

-What is Qtum Core?
+What is VuiCash Core?
 ------------------

-Qtum Core is our primary mainnet wallet.
-It implements a full node and is capable of storing, validating, and distributing all history of the Qtum network.
-Qtum Core is considered the reference implementation for the Qtum network.
+VuiCash Core is our primary mainnet wallet.
+It implements a full node and is capable of storing, validating, and distributing all history of the VuiCash network.
+VuiCash Core is considered the reference implementation for the VuiCash network.

-Qtum Core currently implements the following:
+VuiCash Core currently implements the following:

-* Sending/Receiving Qtum
+* Sending/Receiving VuiCash
-* Sending/Receiving QRC20 tokens on the Qtum network
+* Sending/Receiving QRC20 tokens on the VuiCash network
-* Staking and creating blocks for the Qtum network
+* Staking and creating blocks for the VuiCash network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users
 * "Prune" mode, which minimizes disk usage
-* Regtest mode, which enables developers to very quickly build their own private Qtum network for Dapp testing
+* Regtest mode, which enables developers to very quickly build their own private VuiCash network for Dapp testing
 * Compatibility with the Bitcoin Core set of RPC commands and APIs

 Alternative Wallets
 -------------------

-Qtum Core uses a full node model, and thus requires downloading the entire blockchain.
+VuiCash Core uses a full node model, and thus requires downloading the entire blockchain.
 If you do not need the entire blockchain, and do not intend on developing smart contracts, it may be more ideal to use an alternative wallet such as one of our light wallets that can be synchronized in a matter of seconds.

-### Qtum Electrum
+### VuiCash Electrum

 A light wallet that supports the Ledger hardware wallet and is based on the well known Electrum wallet software.